Josh-104729/Market/frontend/README.md

-# Market Frontend
+# OmniMart Frontend

-Black Market Frontend built with React, Vite, TypeScript, and Tailwind CSS.
+OmniMart Frontend built with React, Vite, TypeScript, and Tailwind CSS.
+A universal marketplace where anyone can sell anything and buy anything.

 ## Installation